Sustainability Outreach and Community Collaborations

 Sustainability Speakers and Events

-- Annually, PEI recognizes and celebrates the contributions of environmental leaders as part of its Taplin Environmental Lecture Series.
+- Annually, PEI recognizes and celebrates the contributions of environmental leaders as part of its Taplin Environmental Lecture Series including President of the National Academy of Sciences, Ralph Cicerone and Under Secretary of Commerce for Oceans and Atmosphere and NOAA Administrator, Jane Lubchenco.

 Many PEI lectures are recorded for archival purposes and are catalogued as video recordings.

-Throughout the year, PEI hosts, organizes and sponsors several regular forums on campus for dialogue on emerging topics.
-Among the most popular forums are the Environmental Affairs Forum, the Matthey Hall Energy Table and the David Bradford Lecture Series.
+Throughout the year, PEI hosts, organizes, and sponsors several regular forums on campus for dialogue on emerging topics.
+Among the most popular forums have been the Environmental Affairs Forum, the Matthey Hall Energy Table, and the David Bradford Lecture Series.

-PEI works closely with students, faculty and administrators on projects to advance sustainability projects on campus and around the globe.
-By working with students leaders from campus greening groups including Greening Princeton, Princeton Environmental Action, SURGE, Eco-Reps, and campus-based representatives of Water Watch and Slow Food, PEI has encouraged such legacy projects as Forbes Organic Garden and the Campus Farmers Market.
+PEI works closely with students, faculty, and administrators on projects to advance sustainability projects on campus and around the globe.
+By working with students leaders from campus greening groups including Greening Princeton, Princeton Environmental Action, SURGE, Eco-Reps, and campus-based representatives of Water Watch and Slow Food, PEI has encouraged such legacy projects as the Forbes Organic Garden and the Campus Farmers Market.
+Along with the Keller Center and PIIRS, PEI is a leader in supporting Princeton's Chapter of Engineers Without Borders on projects that promote sustainability around the glove.

 PEI is committed to developing students as responsible citizens and global leaders with cognition of sustainability principles and primed for environmental leadership.
 Each year, PEI recognizes students who have demonstrated outstanding academic scholarship and distinguished leadership in environmental concerns by awarding several prestigious prizes and awards.